mhbardsley/jubilant-octo-palm-tree/README.md

 It seemed like a fun thing to implement, and it could be useful for some day-to-day tasks.

 ## CI/CD pipeline
 The repository contains a test suite.
 The package is unit tested.
-The binary is tested in some other way (TODO).
+The examples may also be tested for their validity (TODO).

-## TODO: when will the binary terminate?
+## When will the binary terminate?
+The user is expected to provide an implementation of `ContinuingCondition`, which will halt the program and return the fittest individual when that evaluates to false.

 ## Input Configuration